Shanu85/Shopify/ecommerce-website/README.md

 - Then the user needs to scan a QR code and verify an OTP by using Google Authenticator App.

 ### Buyer
- - When buyer successfully login
+ - When buyer successfully login, product page will be displayed -

 ![](https://github.com/Shanu85/Shopify/blob/main/ecommerce-website/Website_Image/products_page.png)

-### - The Buyer can add products to his cart (the cart is already created for each buyer whenever they register) after clicking on a product on the product page :-
+- The Buyer can add products to his cart (the cart is already created for each buyer whenever they register) after clicking on a product on the product page :-

 ![](https://github.com/Shanu85/Shopify/blob/main/ecommerce-website/Website_Image/cart.png)